 Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

-Nothing like the real thing.
-It needs no introduction.
-We call it simply "sugar," regular sugar, or table sugar, but it is labeled as granulated.
-Sugar is considered the gold standard of sweet taste with a clean, pleasant sweetness from start to finish, that hits quickly without lingering, showing no secondary taste or aftertaste.
-Being the favorite sweetener among all, we tend to dislike any sugar substitute that doesn't match sugar's sweetness profile.
+Nothing beats the real thing.
+The favorite among all.
+We call it simply "sugar," regular sugar, or table sugar, but it's labeled as granulated.
+It's considered the gold standard of sweet taste: clean, pleasant sweetness from start to finish, that hits quickly without lingering — showing no secondary taste or aftertaste.
+Because of this perfect sweetness profile, it’s the benchmark by which we judge every sugar substitute — and the reason we often dismiss anything that falls short.

 Is it Cane Sugar?
 Beet Sugar?
 A Blend?

-Granulated sugar is made from either sugar cane or sugar beet, but blends of both are common because many sugar producers don't sell directly to consumers.
-They have their products sold and distributed by sugar marketing organizations, which may blend beet and cane sugars, based on price and availability.
+Granulated sugar is made from either sugar cane or sugar beet — but blends of both are common because many sugar producers don't sell directly to consumers.
+Instead, their sugar is sold and distributed by large sugar marketing organizations, which may blend beet and cane sugars, based on price and availability.

 Sucrose: The Scientific Name